Ugyen Wangchuck: Founding of Buddhist monarchy by unanimous agreement

 Bhutan had been ruled under 54 successive Druk Desis for 256 years until Buddhist monarchy was established.
 Ugyen Wangchuck founded the monarchy in 1907, although he had been more or less the actual ruler for more than a decade.
 On 17 December 1907, Ugyen Wangchuck was elected unanimously by the representatives of the people, the officials and the clergy and enthroned as the first hereditary King of Bhutan in Punakha Dzong.
 A legal document on the institution of monarchy was attested with signet-rings and thumbprints, on that day.
-British political officer, Sir Claude White (1853–1918), represented the British government at the enthronement ceremony.
+British political officer, Sir John Claude White (1853–1918), represented the British government at the enthronement ceremony.
 Since that day, 17 December is celebrated as the National Day of Bhutan (Gyalyong Duechen).

 Foreign relations and official visits abroad

 Ugyen Wangchuck, then 12th Trongsa Penlop, joined the Younghusband Expedition to Tibet in 1904, as a mediator between Britain and Tibet.
 His next official visit abroad took place in 1906 when he travelled to Kolkata to meet the Prince of Wales.
 Penlop Ugyen Wangchuck was not yet formally the King, but the role he took clearly suggests that he was indeed the ruler for all practical purpose for many years before he was crowned King in 1907.
-King Ugyen Wangchuck's last visit to India took place in 1911, when he went to Delhi to meet King George V (1865–1936), who was the Prince of Wales when they met earlier in 1906 in Kolkata, the seat of Viceroy of India.
+King Ugyen Wangchuck's last visit to India took place in 1911, when he went to Delhi to meet King George V (1865–1936), who had been the Prince of Wales when they met earlier in 1906 in Kolkata, the seat of Viceroy of India.
 The British Political Officer for Bhutan was Sir John Claude White until 1908 when he was succeeded by Charles Alfred Bell (1870–1945).
 John Claude White developed a deep respect for King Ugyen Wangchuck, and wrote: "I have never met a native I liked and respected more than I do Sir Ugyen.
 He was upright, honest, open and straightforward."
 White also took the photographs at the King's 1907 coronation.

-His Majesty King Ugyen Wangchuck was acutely conscious that Bhutan must to be protected through times of regional conflict and rivalries.
+King Ugyen Wangchuck was acutely conscious that Bhutan must to be protected through times of regional conflict and rivalries.
 His Majesty was exquisitely farsighted in updating the treaty of 1865 in 1910, with an additional clause.
 The new clause was that Bhutan would consult British India in its dealing with third countries.
 The clause was drawn up in the context of the British suspicion about the influence of the Chinese and Russians in Tibet, and beyond.